dshank-forge/mtg-api/README.md

-Bookmark - Working on unit tests!
+Bookmark - Working on auth.py.
+Setting up the API to decode a JWT.
+Building the requires_auth() decorator.